 Due to the presence of water lands, the place was filled with cranes and herons.
 Some fishermen were busy catching fishes where some herders were busy feeding their cows and goats.

-Although Telkupi temple may not be a popular one but, I personally would ask for better preservation and maintenance policies for any piece of History from Government bodies.
+Although Telkupi temple may not be a popular one, I personally would ask for better preservation and maintenance policies for any piece of History from Government bodies.
 I was greatly disheartened when I saw local people putting cow-dung-cakes over the walls of the temple.

 After visiting Telkupi, by 11 AM we started moving towards Garh Panchkot.
 By 12 PM, we reached Panchkot village.
 The village paths with the Panchkot hill in the backdrop was looking beautiful.

-Garh Panchkot has some ruins of the fort the kings of Panchkot built in 1600 A.D.
+Garh Panchkot has some ruins of the fort the kings of Panchkot built during 1600 A.D.

 We ordered our lunch in a way-side stall and in the meantime, we opted for a walk to a temple the hilltop.
 The shop-keeper helped us in finding a guide.
 Our guide was a boy of around 12 years old.